-Here, at genesis.studio, we foster a culture of learning, helping our employees to accomplish their goals and to grow their personal skills in the financial world.
-But we realized that you deserve to be informed about these subjects as well so, in order to help you acquire more information about investments and finances, we would like to share the content that the speaker Carlos Simões, our Innovation & Solutions Manager, in partnership with our Marketing Manager, Miguel Pinto Ferreira, shared with us.
+Here at genesis.studio, we foster a culture of learning, helping our employees to accomplish their goals and to grow their personal skills in the financial world.
+But we realized that you deserve to be informed about these subjects as well so, in order to help you acquire more information about investments and finances, we would like to share the content that the speaker Carlos Simões, our Innovation & Solutions Manager, in partnership with our Marketing Director, Miguel Pinto Ferreira, shared with us.

 In an increasingly unstable world scenario, with the covid-19 pandemic and, now, with the situation of war, inflation rates are expected to rise globally and, consequently, a reduction in the purchasing power of the population.

 In line with the previous thought, what is the best way to tackle this problem, fighting inflation and promoting the subsistence of our purchasing power?
 To answer this question, and in line with the theme that will be approached in this article, investing the capital that you can put aside every month instead of saving it, is the most acceptable solution for solving this problem, and here’s why:

 The concept of saving presupposes a mechanism for gathering money that an individual doesn´t have the need to spend, storing that money and obtaining a sense of financial freedom.
 But, what most people don´t understand, is that their money is depreciating day by day, as global inflation rates are increasing, reducing their purchasing power.
 In fact, what you can buy with €10 now, you won’t be able to buy it 10 years from now.
 We could then assume that “saving” is, inadvertently, losing money.
 So, how can we allocate our money so that it follows the rise in inflation rates, maintaining or even increasing, over time, our ability to purchase products or services?
 The most accepted answer is: investing.

 Risk Reduction in Investments